-You can easily create a signed IPA for your Xamarin project with Bitrise.
+You can easily create a signed IPA for your Xamarin app with Bitrise.
 All you need to do is set the relevant inputs of our

 Before setting up .ipa export, make sure that:

-- your code signing files have been collected: we recommend using our codesigndoc tool.
+- Your code signing files have been collected.

 - You have the